 A student of the latest post technologies, he enjoys both the variety of his work and the opportunity to use post-production tools in creative and innovative ways.

-Smith is currently working with Spontaneous as a Flame Artist.
+Smith is currently working with LVLY as a Colorist and Flame Artist.